As a mutual bank, we're only as good as our people. So, let's invest in each other.

 - Internal training courses to enhance your career

 - Short- and long-term disability and accidental plan insurance

 - Life insurance

 - Employee assistance program and resource referral program

 - Free checking account and discounts on additional bank services

-Stay tuned for upcoming recruiting events.
+Please check back later for upcoming recruiting events.

 Middlesex is a full-service bank serving individuals, families and business owners throughout Massachusetts.

 Found the perfect job?
 Here are some simple tips to help you put yourself in a better position during the interview.